 Because fillers are introduced to the body, they are not natural and therefore there is no natural place to keep them.
 A little bit of filler can stay in place, but when that scale tips, which happens easily, the filler has to go somewhere.
 And gravity takes its toll.
 When you put in more filler than your body can hold in one place, the filler has to go somewhere and it goes south, causing sagging.
 The body cannot hold onto the very weight of the injected mass so the filler sinks down, causing the skin to sag.

 Before and after filler.
-A young woman who is 25 looks much older due to excessive use of filler.
+A young woman who is 25 looks much older

 From what I have seen, a little filler once in a while and in the right spots can be a good thing.
 But it is easy to take injections too far.
 And the problem is that we no longer know where "too far" is.
 We are shown images of "people" that any other generation in history would deem as absurd, vulgar caricatures of the human form, and told this is natural and a goal to strive to.